• Skip to primary navigation

 Should I add eggs to make meatballs?

-If you're using ground turkey or chicken, you don't need an egg for the meatballs for them to hold together.
-You can add one, but it is not necessary.
-If you are using ground pork or ground beef, you will need an egg to make meatballs.
+If you’re using ground turkey or chicken, you don’t need to add an egg to help the meatballs hold together, although you can if you prefer.
+For ground pork or beef, adding an egg is necessary to bind them.

 Are meatballs better baked or pan fried?